AP source: Yanks reach deal to get slugger Gallo from Texas

 Over his last 12 games before the break, Gallo had 11 homers and was the first Rangers player to go deep 10 times in a span of 10 games.
 He had homers of 462 and 450 feet in the same game.

-The Yankees began the day nine games behind first-place Boston in the AL East and trailing Tampa Bay, Oakland and Seattle in the race for two wild cards.
+The Yankees are 8 1/2 games behind first-place Boston in the AL East and trailing Tampa Bay, Oakland and Seattle in the race for two wild cards.

 The last-place Rangers are on pace for their first 100-loss season since 1973, the franchise’s second season in Texas.
 Their last winning season was 2016, when they won the AL West before getting swept by Toronto in a best-of-five Division Series.